Bideford, Westward Ho! and Appledore Railway: Accidents and incidents

-An incident in 1904
+Incident in 1904

-A Bideford Town Councillor, Mr. William Bird, took a strong objection to having to stand on a train in August 1904 and swore at the passengers, despite women being present, calling them "a ---- set of national paupers and half pay officers."
+A Bideford town councillor, Mr. William Bird, took a strong objection to having to stand on a train in August 1904 and swore at the passengers, despite women being present, calling them "a ---- set of national paupers and half pay officers."
 He went on to say that he could buy the ---- lot of them.
 He was fined 30s with 13s costs.

-An accident
+Accident

 One day driver Shephard drove a train up to Westward Ho! and on arriving back at Bideford Quay it was found that the front of his locomotive, Kingsley, was splattered with blood.
 This caused a great deal of concern and no clue existed as to the origin of the blood, other than some blood stained fur.
 On the next journey to Westward Ho! the mangled remains of a donkey was found near Abbotsham Road station.
 The donkey belonged to Mrs. Videls of Abbotsham, who was paid the full price of replacing the donkey.

-The miraculous escape
+Motorcyclist's escape

-In August 1910 a motor cyclist driving down the Pill decided to cut through a gateway onto the railway line, he did so, narrowly avoiding a pair of lady pedestrians, only to be confronted by the 4.35pm from Bideford to Appledore.
+In August 1910 a motorcyclist driving down the Pill decided to cut through a gateway onto the railway line, he did so, narrowly avoiding a pair of pedestrians, only to be confronted by the 4.35pm from Bideford to Appledore.
 The driver managed to stop the train in less than its own length and the motorcyclist hit the cowcatcher, suffering only minor injuries.